All right, hour two, Sean Hannity show as we continue from our nation's capital, the swamp, the sewer.

 And they have a very small majority in the House.

-That'll be on Fox News and House Republicans, and then I'll be interviewing John Thune.
+That'll be on Fox News and House Republicans.

-That'll air later this week, and then I'll be interviewing Donald Trump in the Oval tomorrow.
+And then I'll be interviewing Donald Trump in the Oval tomorrow.

 How do we get this through?

-How do you get the rest of that agenda transformational agenda through?
+How do you get the rest of that agenda, transformational agenda through?

-And maybe his best initial decision was moving indoors because it was so cold, there would have been people who I think might have died if they'd gotten there at six five in the morning and stood outside all morning.
+There would have been people who I think might have died if they'd gotten there at 6, 5 in the morning and stood outside all morning.

 So I thought that was a great decision.

-Callista and I were in the rotunda for the inaugural speech.
+Coles and I were in the rotunda for the inaugural speech.

-I thought we we saw you numerous times on TV.
+We saw you numerous times on TV.

-You both looked very nice dressed up.
+You both look very nice dressed up.

 You really did.

-Well, we're we we're we were happy.
+Well, we were happy.

 We were having a good time.